 Online courses are very structured in format design, meaning the courses begin and end with the semester dates.
 Assignments and discussion postings are required for each week of the course, and students must complete and submit work at the end of each week.
-Students must enroll, make payment for, and login to online courses by the end of the add/drop period (first five days of the semester) to avoid being administratively withdrawn.
+Students must enroll, make full payment, and login to online courses by the end of the add/drop period (first five days of the semester) to avoid being administratively withdrawn.
+Contact the Distance Learning Office for specific dates.